 I mean the Apple Watch has GPS, so what’s the deal?

-The truth is there are some pretty big differences between a fitness tracker and GPS running watch.
+The truth is there are some pretty big differences between a fitness tracker and a GPS running watch.

-But which of those features actually matter to you is an entirely different story.
+But which of those features actually matters to you is an entirely different story.
 I don’t think it has to do with fitness level, I think it simply is a matter of what smartwatch features are key for you if you’ll be wearing it all day long or just need it for fitness.

 A few of the major differences Garmin vs Apple Watch:

-- Garmin wants to be part of every facet of your active life, all the performance metrics you could ever want, tracking every possible sport, Apple Pay, music, tracking your menstrual cycle and other assorted features
+- Garmin wants to be part of every facet of your active life, all the performance metrics you could ever want, tracking every possible sport, Apple Pay, music, tracking your menstrual cycle, and other assorted features